BYU Information Security Requirements for Vendors

 INFORMATION SECURITY MANAGEMENT

-The Vendor must maintain an information security program, including key roles and responsibilities, such as information security leadership, budget, operations, policy, incident response, and training and awareness.
-The Vendor must assess enterprise information security risks at least annually, including tracking reasonable progress with remediation plans.
+The Vendor will maintain an information security program, including key roles and responsibilities, such as information security leadership, budget, operations, policy, incident response, and training and awareness.
+The Vendor will assess enterprise information security risks at least annually, including tracking reasonable progress with remediation plans.

 LEGALLY REQUIRED DATA GOVERNANCE STANDARDS